About the HoloCenter

 Founders Ana Maria Nicholson and Dan Schweitzer

 The HoloCenter was founded by respected holographic artists Ana Maria Nicholson and Dan Schweitzer in 1998 to enable artists to access the medium.
-Directors have included Ikuo Nakamura and Martina Mrongovius who was the chief curator from 2009-2020.
-The majority of our team are artists.
-Our current Executive Director, Linda Law is also a holographic artist with a long history in the medium including the latest developments in digital holographic displays
+Our current Executive Director, Linda Law has been at the cutting edge of the medium for over 40 years including the latest developments in digital holographic displays and brought the HoloCenter to Kingston, New York.

 The HoloCenter Pulse Laser Studio at Ohio State University offers an annual introductory workshop and enables artists to produce new works with the pulse laser.
-We are partnering with Southwood Holographics on an Artist In Residency program, beginning in 2021 with a hands-on course that is supported in part by New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature
+In Australia we are supporting a collaboration between the University of Newcastle and Lake Macquarie City Council to create a new pulse laser holography studio.
+We also partnered with Southwood Holographics to host an Artist In Residency program in 2021.

 Become an Member